mpc-bioinformatics/unbeQuant/README.md

 > docker build -t luxii/unbequant:latest . -f docker/Dockerfile

+**NOTE**: UnbeQuant further relies on two other docker containers in the `include`-folder.
+Make sure to also build those to ensure that all containers are compatible to each other.
+Checkout the README.md in the respective folders on how to build the docker.

 ## Executing on Linux (locally without docker)

 If desiered, all dependencies can be installed on a linux computer (tested on Ubuntu 22.04 and ArchLinux) and the workflow can be run locally. the following packages need to be installed via apt: